danijelcamdzic/secure-distributed-password-storage/README.md

 # Usage

-This section will guide you through the process of using the Secure Distributed Password Storage and Recovery system.
-We'll start with the software access node.
+This section will guide you through the process of using the SDPSR system.
+We'll start with the software node.

 ## Software Node

-To use the software access node, follow these steps:
+To use the software node, follow these steps:

 1. Add the public RSA (2048-bit) keys of the hardware nodes to the software_node folder in .pem format.
 Also, add your private and public RSA 2048-bit keys to the same folder in .pem format.
 To generate an RSA 2048-bit key in PEM format, use the following OpenSSL command: